 As the temperature lowers to below 10°C, the flour moth will look for shelter.
 During winter there should be no contamination.

-On the farm we flour a few days in a freezer to kill potential eggs present.
+On the farm we put the flour a few days in a freezer to kill potential eggs present.
 The larvae are fought with its natural enemies (parasitic wasps).
 This roots out the possibility of contamination.